-To maintain compliance with its export controls program, the Export Control Coordinators conduct reviews of Technology Control Plans on at least an annual basis.
-Such reviews are designed to detect inconsistencies between the TCP and actual practice, to identify needed revisions in training requirements and applicable procedures, and to ensure that changes to the law or sponsor terms/conditions are applied to the project.
-Substantial deficiencies in compliance will be brought to the attention of the Empowered Official, who has the authority to halt an on-going project if needed pending correction of any such deficiencies.
-In addition, on an annual basis, the Export Control Advisory Committee reviews the University's Export Control Compliance Program to identify and recommend needed improvements to the program and to specific compliance procedures.
+To maintain compliance with its export controls program, the Export Control Coordinators conduct reviews of Technology Control Plans (TCPs) on at least an annual basis.
+Such reviews are designed in part to confirm whether the written TCP needs to be revised to reflect current personnel and practices, to identify needed revisions in training requirements and applicable procedures, and to ensure that changes to the law or sponsor terms/conditions are applied to the project.
+Substantial deficiencies in compliance will be brought to the attention of an Empowered Official, who has the authority to halt an on-going project if needed pending correction of any such deficiencies.
+The Export Control Advisory Committee reviews the University's Export Control Compliance Program annually to identify and recommend improvements to the program.
 This review may include an audit of documentation of export control/OFAC compliance in the Export Control Liaison units.